-Here $T$ is the temperature, $\Delta$ is the superconducting gap at zero temperature, and $k_B$ the Boltzmann constant.
-The constant $A$ includes the probe frequency, the effective penetration depth, the normal state conductivity, and a further material independent constant.
-We add an additional $Q_{\text{other}}$, which accounts for other temperature independent losses.
+Here $T$ is the temperature, $\Delta$ the superconducting gap at zero temperature, $k_B$ the Boltzmann constant and $A$ a constant.
+An additional $Q_{\text{other}}$ accounts for other temperature independent losses.
 This model is expected to show good agreement until $T_c / 2$.~\cite{gross_festkorperphysik_2014}

 TLS saturate with increasing temperature, which leads to an increase in quality factor~\cite{pappas_two_2011}